MicrosoftDocs/well-architected/well-architected/sap/design-areas/data-platform.md

 The SAP workload should implement a regular backup solution.
 Backups are the backbone of disaster recovery and help ensure continuity of operations.
 We have a few recommendations for backup reliability.

+#### Start with Azure Backup

-**Start with Azure Backup**: We recommend you use Azure Backup as the foundational backup strategy for an SAP workload.
+We recommend you use Azure Backup as the foundational backup strategy for an SAP workload.
 Azure Backup is the native backup solution in Azure, and it provides multiple capabilities to help streamline your SAP backups.
 With Azure Backup, we want to point out a few features.

-- ***Native database backup compatibility***: Azure Backup provides native backups through the Backint connector for SAP HANA, SQL Server, and Oracle databases used by SAP Applications.
+**Native database backup compatibility.** Azure Backup provides native backups through the Backint connector for SAP HANA, SQL Server, and Oracle databases used by SAP Applications.
 Azure backup for SAP offers an API called Backint.
 Backint allows backup solutions to create backups directly on the database layer.
 Azure backup also supports the database backup capability for HANA & SQL Server databases today.

-- ***Storage backup***: The storage backup feature can help optimize the backup strategy by using disk snapshots of Azure Premium storage for selective disks.
+**Storage backup.** The storage backup feature can help optimize the backup strategy by using disk snapshots of Azure Premium storage for selective disks.
 For more information on application-consistent backups, see [snapshot consistency](/azure/backup/backup-azure-vms-introduction#snapshot-consistency).

-- ***Virtual machine backup***: Back up and restore Azure VM data through the Azure portal.
+**Virtual machine backup.** Back up and restore Azure VM data through the Azure portal.
 Cross-region restoration lets you restore Azure VMs that were to a paired secondary region.

-- ***Long-term retention***: Azure Backup allows you to retain SAP backups years for compliance and audit needs.
+**Long-term retention.** Azure Backup allows you to retain SAP backups years for compliance and audit needs.

-- ***Backup Management***: Azure Backup enables you to manage backups from the Azure portal with an easy user interface.
+**Backup Management.** Azure Backup enables you to manage backups from the Azure portal with an easy user interface.

 For more information, see: